 - Total Due: 38.8 €

-As if it wasn't enough, calculations are inconsistent.
-This is what happens when I upgrade my service.
+As if it wasn't enough, calculations are also inconsistent.
+This is what WHMCS shows me when I upgrade my service.

-The problem with recurring payments causing overpayments is frustrating.
-Here is another table to describe what we have.
+The problem with recurring payments causing overpayments is one of the most frustrating things we face in WHMCS.
+Here is another table to describe our enemy.

 It's 2020, VAT rate is 22% and I register a domain for 12.20 € (10 € + 2.20 € VAT)

-Things get worse in case the customer doesn't use his/her credit balance (the overpayment) before next renewal.
-WHMCS in fact automatically renews all subsequent invoices with such credit.
-This doesn't stop PayPal from sending the subscription payment that every year results in a new overpayment.
+Things get worse in case the customer doesn't use all his credit balance (the overpayment) before next renewal.
+WHMCS in fact applies it to pay subsequent invoices.

 The bad news is that there's a type of overpayment you can't stop and correct.
 Read next chapter to learn more.